How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 Yes, there can be more than one runt in a litter.
 However, the ‘true runt’ is often just one.
 This is more common on mother cats with very large litters.
 Since there are many kittens that compete for nutrition, more than one of the members may turn out underweight and small.

 However, just because a kitten is small doesn’t mean it’s automatically a runt.
 You have to check its health.
-If it doesn’t have problems suckling, the size is just probably normal.
+If it doesn’t have problems suckling, it could just be a genetically smaller cat.

 Do runt kittens stay small?